 3. The Bible does not mention homosexuality as a tendency, identity, or orientation.

 Tendencies, identity, and orientation are things that require much deeper discussion.
 But the Bible DOES mention homosexual behavior, which what we are addressing.
+Ideas like gender dysmorphia had yet to be developed.
+Moreover, most homosexual practices were not connected to long term relationships.
+They were temporary pleasures.
+The Bible is much more concerned with sexual practice than relationship status.

 Use of Leviticus18:22 and Leviticus 12:13 to condemn homosexuality